 What I like about working with new students: Their fresh perspectives and ideas

-What I wish I had known my first year of college: That I would learn as much about myself and organizations (like college) and group processes as from my formal studies
+What I wish I had known my first year of college: That I would learn as much about myself and organizations (like college) as from my formal studies

 Favorite quote: “The work will wait while you show the child the rainbow, but the rainbow won't wait while you do the work.” - Erik H. Erikson

 Tip for the first year at BMC: "To thine own self be true..."

 In my free time, I enjoy: do-it-yourself home renovations, hiking, watching college basketball

 What I do in the Dean's Office: In addition to advising

 students, I oversee many of the day-to-day functions of the Dean's

 Office.
 I also work with students applying for some national